defuse/bqp/blog-source/content/when-is-quantum-key-distribution-worth-using.md

 same assumptions, except it needs one extra ingredient: public key encryption.
-Breaking public key encryption seems to be a [different kind of computational problem](https://windowsontheory.org/2013/10/07/structure-vs-combinatorics-in-computational-complexity/) than breaking symmetric encryption is.
-The problems that arise from public key encryption are more structured, for example RSA is based on factoring integers, and so a lot of number theory tricks can be used to speed it up.
+Breaking public key encryption seems to be a [different kind of computational problem](https://windowsontheory.org/2013/10/07/structure-vs-combinatorics-in-computational-complexity/) than breaking symmetric encryption.
+The problems that arise from public key encryption are more structured, for example RSA is based on factoring integers and so a lot of number theory tricks can be used to speed it up.

 So, to build a secure channel in the public setup scenario,